MichaelCurrin/learn-to-code/Scripting languages/Python/README.md

 ## What is Python?

-Python is an elegant, easy to ready language.
+Python is an elegant, easy to learn and read yet powerful programming language.
 It was named after _Monty Python_.

 It can be used for functional and object-oriented programming.